GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Method: GUARD

 \subsection{GUARD Pipeline}

-Unlike traditional methods that assign retention-unaware unlearning weights across all data points (e.g., uniform weights as in GA, $\frac{1}{n_f}$; see Eq. \ref{eq:prelim-GA}), GUARD introduces a novel objective function that controllably leverages sample loss weights that are inversely correlated to data attribution, so as to model retention (Section \ref{subsec:method-algo}).
+Unlike traditional methods that assign retention-unaware unlearning weights across all data points (e.g., uniform weights as in GA, $\frac{1}{n_f}$; see Eq. \ref{eq:prelim-GA}), GUARD introduces a novel objective function that controllably leverages sample loss weights that are inversely correlated to data attribution scores, so as to model retention (Section \ref{subsec:method-algo}).
 Additionally, GUARD uses a new data attribution scheme specifically tailored to the LLM unlearning setting ({Section~\ref{subsec:method-attribution}}).
-The GUARD pipeline is outlined in Fig. \ref{fig:GUARD-pipeline}, and it comprises the following steps: \begin{itemize} \item[{Step 1}] \textit{Finetune the pretrained LLM:} Finetuning is performed on a pretrained LLM using the full dataset, following Eq.~\ref{eq:prelim-ft}. \item[{Step 2}] \textit{Compute data attribution scores for retention:} Estimate proxy data attribution scores for all datapoints in the forget set, as described in Section~\ref{subsec:method-attribution}. \item[] \textit{Derive retention-aware unlearning weights:} Calculate unlearning weights that are inversely related to the computed attribution scores, with the degree of adjustment modulated by a temperature parameter~$\tau$ (Section~\ref{subsec:method-weight}). \item[{Step 3}] \textit{Perform GUARD unlearning}: Optimize the GUARD objective using the retention-aware unlearning weights, as detailed in Section~\ref{subsec:method-algo}. \end{itemize}
+The GUARD pipeline is outlined in Fig. \ref{fig:GUARD-pipeline}, and it comprises the following steps: \begin{itemize}

+\item[{Step 1}] \textit{Computing the data attribution scores for retention:} Estimating proxy data attribution scores for all datapoints in the Forget Set, as described in Section~\ref{subsec:method-attribution}. \item[{Step 2}] \textit{Deriving retention-aware unlearning weights:} Calculating unlearning weights that are inversely related to the computed attribution scores, with the degree of adjustment modulated by a temperature parameter~$\tau$ (Section~\ref{subsec:method-weight}). \item[{Step 3}] \textit{Performing GUARD unlearning}: Optimizing the GUARD objective using the retention-aware unlearning weights, as detailed in Section~\ref{subsec:method-algo}. \end{itemize}